BiaPyX/BiaPy-doc/source/workflows/instance_segmentation.rst

       .. tab:: YAML configuration file

-        Edit the variable ``DATA.TEST._GT_PATH`` with the absolute path to the folder with your test label images.
+        Edit the variable ``DATA.TEST.GT_PATH`` with the absolute path to the folder with your test label images.

     .. note:: Remember the label images need to be **single-channel when performing instance segmentation only**, and **multi-channel in the instance and classification setting** (first channel for instance labels and second channel for semantic labels).